darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 exposure
 : The shutter speed, as derived from Exif data.

+exposure bias
+: The exposure bias, as derived from Exif data.

 focal length
 : The focal length, as derived from Exif data.